-How to Load a Washing Machine for the Best Clean Every Time
+How to Properly Load a Washing Machine for the Best Clean Every Time

-Avoid Potential Laundry Mishaps
+1. Avoid Potential Laundry Mishaps

 Be sure to read the care labels on clothing items for proper washing instructions.
 Most clothing will have specific laundry treatments listed on the tags.

-Avoid overloading the washing machine.
 Clothes should be distributed evenly and loosely inside the machine.
 Even a large load of laundry should not fill the washer tub more than three-quarters full.
 For a front-load washing machine, pile clothes up high, but don't cram them past the last row of holes at the front (the row closest to the door).
 For a conventional top-loader, don't load clothes above the agitator.

 A too-heavy load can damage fabrics as they rub against the agitator.
-"Walking" washing machines that shift out of position and go noisily off balance during spin cycles are usually caused by overloading.
+"Walking" washing machines that shift out of position and noisily go off-balance during spin cycles are usually caused by overloading.
 Consistent overloading can bend the washer's frame or damage the motor, which will eventually require repair or replacement.

-Add Detergent Precisely
+4. Add Detergent Precisely